ohpyupi/study.security-plus/authentication.md

   * Contains an embedded chip that has personal identification data such as encryption keys or PKI digital certificates
 * Proximity cards
   * A hands-free solution as they only need to be within close range for the reader to work correctly

+### NTLM (Windows NT LAN Manager)
+* The default for network authentication in the Windows NT 4.0 operating system
+* Retained in Windows 2000 for compatibility with down-level clients and servers
+* A proprietary suite of security protocols providing authentication, integrity, and confidentiality to users in MS Windows networks

 ### Misc.
 * A computer PKI certificate can grant access to an 802.1x-configured wireless network